Electrolyte Imbalance: Symptoms and How to Correct

 Final Thoughts

 Electrolytes are nutrients that are important for a variety of essential functions in your body including brain, nerve, and muscle function.
-An electrolyte imbalance can lead to a variety of uncomfortable and even dangerous symptoms, such as dizziness, muscles spasms, fatigue, and anxiety.
+An electrolyte imbalance can lead to a variety of uncomfortable and even dangerous symptoms, such as dizziness, muscle spasms, fatigue, and anxiety.

 Keeping your electrolyte levels balanced is absolutely necessary for your health and well-being.
-You can achieve balanced electrolyte levels through a variety of simple and natural strategies such as optimal hydration, consuming foods rich in trace minerals, reducing stress, checking with your doctor regarding your medications, being careful with excessive activity or sweating and drinking electrolyte drinks such as homemade drinks or an advanced electrolyte formula.
+You can achieve balanced electrolyte levels through a variety of simple and natural strategies such as optimal hydration, consuming foods rich in trace minerals, reducing stress, checking with your doctor regarding your medications, being careful with excessive activity or sweating, and drinking electrolyte drinks such as homemade drinks or an advanced electrolyte formula.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 On our website, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out—our fantastic coaches are here to support your journey.